vlakhani28/vps-new/README.md

 ### Installation Video: https://drive.google.com/file/d/1Q5Ge-2IQohLNQHkoyPkHdKenlCq9z712/view?usp=sharing

+### Note 1 : GOLang is pre downloaded and extracted, the path is not set.
+In order to set it, you need to run the following command: export PATH=$PATH:/usr/local/go/bin
+### I have made a script "run-after-go.sh", run this once GO path gets set and all necessary tools made in GOLang will be installed.

+### Note 2 : You cannot install tools using terminal.
+To install any tool fork my repo: https://github.com/vlakhani28/bbht and add/delete tools you want to.
+Remember to change Line Number 61 in Dockerfile of the repo "vps-new" and add the link of newly forked repository.

 ### Limitation(s)
 - If left untouched for 30-45 minutes, it gets reset.
 - Your work does not get saved, so save it on cloud like GDrive or you can use UptimeRobot(https://uptimerobot.com/) which will ping your website so the website does not get reset in 30 minutes.
-- GOLang is pre downloaded and extracted, the path is not set.
-In order to set it, you need to run the following command: export PATH=$PATH:/usr/local/go/bin
+- You cannot run as root user since Heroku assigns user id's randomly

 ### To-Do(s)
 - Find a working solution for Go so that it gets pre-installed